Turkmenistan Cultural and Natural Tour

 Tour Itinerary

-Morning transfer to Ashgabat International Airport for a flight to Turkmenbashi at 06:20.
-Upon arrival at Turkmenbashi Airport, meet your driver for the quick city tour in Turkmenbashi and drive to Yangykala Canyons (180km, 3h), one of the scenic natural objects of Turkmenistan.
+In the morning, transfer to Ashgabat International Airport for your flight to Turkmenbashi at 06:20.
+Upon arrival, meet your driver for a brief city tour of Turkmenbashi before driving to Yangykala Canyons (180 km, approximately 3 hours), one of Turkmenistan’s most striking natural wonders.

 Transfer to Ashgabat International Airport.
 Departure.